 We recognize product sales allowances as a reduction of product sales in the same period the related revenue is recognized.
 Product sales allowances are based on amounts owed or to be claimed on the related sales.
-These estimates take into consideration the terms of our agreements with Customers, historical product returns, rebates or discounts taken, the shelf life of the product and specific known market events, such as competitive pricing and new product introductions.
+Such variable consideration includes estimates that take into consideration the terms of our agreements with Customers, historical product returns, rebates or discounts taken, the shelf life of the product and specific known market events, such as competitive pricing and new product introductions.
 If actual future results vary from our estimates, we may need to adjust these estimates, which could have an effect on product sales and earnings in the period of adjustment.
 Our product sales allowances include: